Foreign workers in the Soviet Union: 1920s

-Between 1920 and 1922 about 10,000 Russian-Americans who had earlier emigrated to the United States made their way back to the Soviet Union, either voluntarily or through deportation by American authorities.
+Between 1920 and 1922 about 10,000 Russian-Americans who had earlier emigrated from the United States made their way back to the Soviet Union, either voluntarily or through deportation by American authorities.
 Most were unskilled laborers who returned to the countryside to work in agriculture.

-At this time Western workers also began emigrating to Russia.
+Western workers also began emigrating to Russia.
 By the end of 1921, at least 500 Germans and a few hundred other foreigners were employed in Soviet factories.
 A permanent commission on foreign immigration was formed under the STO (Sovet Truda I Oboroni), which received approximately 420,000 requests for admission between 1922 and 1925.
-It allowed 5,503 individuals in the country, mostly as agriculture workers.
+It allowed 5,503 individuals in the country, mostly as agricultural workers.

 Most individuals who were interested in living and working in Soviet Russia were involved in socialist or communist parties in their own countries, and had connections to workers’ parties or labor rights movements.
 Some fled their home countries due to their experiences of racism, hoping that Soviet Russia would provide a better environment for racial equality than their homelands.
 Some radical western women also came to the Soviet Union in the 1920s, curious about a country that claimed to have achieved gender equality.
-The reasons for seeking employment in the Soviet Union were multifaceted, and not always politically motivated.
+Immigrants sought employment in the Soviet Union for a multitude of reasons, and weren't necessarily motivated by politics.

 In industry, the two largest groups of foreigners were in the Kuzbass Autonomous Industrial Colony (AIK) with 566 foreigners and the Interguelpo cooperative with 360 foreigners, mostly Czechs.
 At the end of 1929 fewer than 5,000 foreign workers remained in the country due to new restrictions on admission and foreigners’ decisions to return home.
 The commission on foreign immigration was dissolved in 1929.